GRIS-UdeM/SpatGRIS/README.md

 # SpatGRIS

-SpatGRIS lets composers and sound designers assign motions to sounds that are decoupled from any specific speaker layout.
+SpatGRIS lets composers and sound designers spatialize audio in a way that is decoupled from any specific speaker layout.

 It is developed by the _Groupe de recherche en immersion spatiale_ (GRIS) at Université de Montréal.
 When used in tandem with [ControlGRIS](https://github.com/GRIS-UdeM/ControlGris) (an open-source plugin for digital audio workstations), virtual trajectories can be assigned to sounds directly in the DAW.
 The audio is spatialized in realtime by SpatGRIS, according to the current speaker setup.

 SpatGRIS works in 2D for dome-like speaker layouts or in 3D for arbitrary speaker layouts.
-It can handle up to 256 inputs and outputs (if you think your computer can handle it), with as many VU-meters as needed.
+It can handle up to 256 inputs and outputs (if you think your machine can handle it), with as many VU-meters as needed.
 It has 3D and 2D view windows and offers the possibility of viewing sound activity in the 3D window.

 This software is in active development.
 Updates are published on a regular basis.